Casey Costelloe Parades Around In A Strapless Black Bikini & See-Through Pants For Racy Instagram Share

 The matching bottoms clung tightly to her tiny waist and curvy hips while showing off her round booty in the process.
 She added a pair of sheer, lace black pants over top, which gave fans a look at her long, lean legs.
 Her flat tummy and rock hard abs were also on full display.
 She accessorized the look with small gold hoop earrings and rings on her fingers.

 In the clip, Casey is seen soaking up some sun on the beach as the wind blows through her hair.
-She sips on a Bang Energy drink while posing in an array of positions for the camera.
+She sipped on a Bang Energy drink while posing in an array of positions for the camera.

 Her long, blond hair was styled in a deep side part and wore in loose, wavy strands that fell down her back and over her shoulders.